Neville Lyttelton: Military career

 Lyttelton served in the Second Boer War as commander of the 4th Brigade in South Africa from 9 October 1899.
 He temporarily became general officer commanding the 2nd Division in February 1900, then commanded the 4th Division, and was involved in the Battle of Spion Kop in January 1900 and the Battle of Vaal Krantz in February 1900, leading to the Relief of Ladysmith later that month.
 Promoted to lieutenant general for distinguished service in the field on 22 March 1900, Lord Roberts in his despatch referred to Lyttelton as an officer "with great coolness under fire, and considerable tactical knowledge and resource...an excellent commander in the field."
 He was in command of the troops in Natal until June 1902, when he became Commander-in-Chief of the whole of South Africa following the end of the Second Boer War the previous month.
 In this role Lyttelton and his wife sought to repair relations with the Boer community.
 In the South Africa honours list published on 26 June 1902, Lyttelton was knighted as a Knight Commander of the Order of the Bath (KCB).

-On 12 February 1904 he was appointed Chief of the General Staff and a member of the newly formed Army Council.
+On 12 February 1904 Lyttelton was appointed Chief of the General Staff and a member of the newly formed Army Council.
 This new post was created following the abolition of the post of Commander-in-Chief of the Forces as recommended by Lord Esher in the Esher Report.
 Lyttelton was promoted to general on 9 April 1906.
 This was the time of the Haldane Reforms which sought to implement both a new expeditionary force and a new territorial force, but according to Edward M Spiers, Lyttelton was not up to the task – he was "feckless, malleable, and failed to lead the Army Council".

 Lyttelton moved on to become Commander-in-Chief, Ireland on 10 May 1908.
 He took part both in the funeral procession following the death of King Edward VII in May 1910 and the coronation procession for King George V in June 1911.
 He was appointed Knight Grand Cross of the Royal Victorian Order on 12 July 1911 and retired on 10 August 1912.

-In retirement he was a member of the Mesopotamia Commission which sat in 1916/17.
+In retirement Lyttelton was a member of the Mesopotamia Commission which sat in 1916/17.

 The King insisted on his appointment as Governor of the Royal Hospital Chelsea from 10 August 1912 until his death there on 6 July 1931.